 As explained through countless sacred texts, stories, and poetry, and the interpretations and teachings of widely respected Hindu spiritual teachers, both past and present, varna is based on guna (qualities/virtues) and karma (thoughts, words, actions).
 Varna is not hereditary or familial nor is it a determinant of any established social hierarchy.
 Instead, they and other sources of sacred wisdom associate one’s varna with the individual’s predominant personality type.

-Indian society was never organized nor functioned as only four varna.
+All of Indian society was never organized nor functioned as only four varna.

 Both concepts, varna and jāti, have been aspects of social identity throughout history as have other forms such as kula, gotra, or biradari.
 None, however, fully fit the earliest notion is of caste or align into a caste system as imagined by Europeans.